arnauoller/fabric-samples/logging-system/README.md

 2) Install and Instantiate the Contracts

-3) Run client applications in the roles of MagnetoCorp and Digibank to trade the commecial paper
+3) Run client applications in the roles of employer and employee to interact with the contract

-   - Issue the Paper as Magnetocorp
+   - Issue the contract as an employer
-   - Buy the paper as DigiBank
+   - Accept the contract as an employee
+   - CheckContract as employee and employer
-   - TerminateContract as DigiBank
+   - TerminateContract as an employee

 ## Setup